KatarinaDraganovCsordas/Simple-projects-JavaScript/Drag and drop/README.md

 * Drop the list item into the right container.
 * You can also drag items back to the left container.

+## Contributing
+If you want to contribute to this project, please fork the repository and create a pull request with your changes.
+For major changes, please open an issue first to discuss what you would like to change